 In general, it's a waste of time to test these heavily.
-Especially as they're prone to lots of change as an Angular app grows and evolves.
+Especially as they're prone to lots of evolving as your Angular app grows and expands.

 To focus lots of developer energy on making sure your components are completely tested is usually a poor investment choice.

 Here's where you'll take an aim and make a great shot!